jkraemr/to-do-list-app/README.md

 }
 `

-## Acknowledgments
+## Acknowledgements

-This project was built as part of the CareerFoundry Full-Stack Web Development Program / Achievement 1 / Introduction to JavaScript / Introduction to jQuery.
+This project was built as part of the mentored CareerFoundry Full-Stack Web Development Program / Achievement 1/6 / Introduction to JavaScript / Introduction to jQuery: https://careerfoundry.com/en/courses/become-a-web-developer/